🗝️keyword

 - reserved only inside async functions and modules.

-contextually disallowed as identifier, in ::
+contextually disallowed as identifier, in strict mode code:: let,

-let, static
+static

-mostly allowed as identifier, but also appear as keywords within certain syntactic productions, at places where identifier is not allowed:
+.mostly allowed as identifier, but also appear as keywords within certain syntactic productions, at places where identifier is not allowed:

 as